homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 I suppose he went back to the hotel pretty near kissing himself for discovering a system that couldn’t lose and planning what he was going to do to us with it.
 He figured: They’s just as many red numbers as they is black numbers, so the red is bound to come as often as the black, and if you keep doubling up every time the red don’t come, why, you’re bound to be ahead at the finish.
 I guess it was Columbus that played this system first and that’s why he didn’t have money enough to pay his own way over here.
 Personally I’ve seen the black come nineteen times in succession and with people playing it most of the time, too.

 Last night in strolled our friend—Macomber’s his name—and he brought a couple of ladies with him to witness the big coup.
-He probably thought I and Harry would be scared of him and not let him play, and he went to the table in that corner, where Joe was “‘dealing.”
+He probably thought I and Harry would be scared of him and not let him play, and he went to the table in that corner, where Joe was “dealing.”
 This time he didn’t buy no checks, but he waited till the black had come twice in a row and then laid a hundred-dollar bill on the red.
 Joe rolled a single O. Macomber played two hundred on the red, and it come black.
 Then he played four hundred on the red, and it was black again.
 He bet eight hundred, and it come single O.

 Then he said to Joe: “I’m out of ready money,” he said, “but I guess my credit’s good.
 I’m betting sixteen hundred on the red.”